 A sapling of this tree was named Celeborn (the same name as Galadriel's husband) and was planted on Tol Eressëa, the Lonely Isle, which was in the ocean to the east of Valinor but within sight of it.

 When the High Elves returned to Middle-earth from Valinor, as told in the Silmarillion, Turgon created the City of Gondolin in a hidden valley.
 By keeping the city secret, it escaped destruction by Morgoth's forces for many centuries and was probably the most beautiful construction of the Elves in Middle-earth.
 Outside the doors of his palace, Turgon made replicas of the two trees - Belthin ('divine radiance') was an image of Telperion and had flowers made of actual silver.
 The other tree, Glingal ('hanging flame'), was made of gold and commemorated Laurelin.

 The Elves gave the first king of Numenor a seedling of Celeborn which was called Nimloth.
 Like its forebears, it didn't emit any light, but was a memory of the glowing silver tree of Valinor.
 The Numenorians considered their tree sacred.
-They planted it in the capital city of Armenelos and it was looked after for many years, until Sauron came to the island.
-The Numenorians were so powerful that they defeated Sauron and took him to their island as a prisoner, but gradually he won the confidence of the king.
+They planted it in the capital city of Armenelos and it was looked after for many years, until Sauron's evil kingdom in Middle-earth caught the attention of the Numenorians.
+They were so powerful that they defeated Sauron and took him to their island as a prisoner, but gradually he won the confidence of the king.
 He persuaded the king to follow a new religion - the first casualty was Nimloth.
 Sauron cut down the white tree and burned it on the altar of his new religion.

 Isildur, fleeing from the destruction of Numenor, brought a fruit of Nimloth with him, and this was planted in Minas Ithil (his city on the borders of Mordor).
 This became known as the White Tree of Gondor and was the first of a line of trees with this title.